Mazama Mushroom Calendar

 When do morels fruit near Mazama?

-Morel reports in the surrounding region peak in April, May, and June.
+Morel reports in the surrounding region peak in May.
 Timing tracks soil temperature, so south-facing slopes and lower elevations start earlier and higher ground runs later.

 Want live conditions instead of climatology?
 The Forayz map layers soil moisture, soil temperature, snow cover, and recent burns over the same area.